 - Homework (20%) Homework will be assigned approximately biweekly.
-A hard copy will be due at the beginning of class on the date announced in class.
+A pdf file should be submitted to Carmen by the posted deadline.
 You are encouraged to work together on homework problems, but each student must submit their own work, written in their own words.
 Do not copy any part of another student's homework, including code.
 Note that disseminating solutions or in any other way enabling other students to commit academic misconduct also constitutes academic misconduct and will be reported as such.
 Each student's lowest homework grade will be dropped at the end of the semester.
 Late homework will not be accepted.

 - Project (10%) A final project will require use of R software and writeup of a typed report.

 - Exam 1 (20%)

 - Exam 2 (20%)

 - Final Exam (30%)